DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA2/The Penalty Convex-Concave Procedure

-(see \eqref{prob:NonPenalizedSequence}) might be empty for all $n \in \mathbb{N}$.
-Then a sequence $\{ x_n \}$ generated by Algorithm~\ref{alg:CCP_penalty} is infeasible for the problem $(\mathcal{P})$, and Proposition~\ref{prp:ExactPenaltySubproblem} along with Corollary~\ref{crlr:ExactPenaly_SlaterCond} do not allow one to say anything about a convergence of the method.
+In the general case, the feasible region of the non-penalized problem \eqref{prob:NonPenalizedSequence} might be empty for all $n \in \mathbb{N}$.
+Then a sequence $\{ x_n \}$ generated by Algorithmic Pattern~\ref{alg:CCP_penalty} is infeasible for the problem $(\mathcal{P})$, and Proposition~\ref{prp:ExactPenaltySubproblem} along with Corollary~\ref{crlr:ExactPenaly_SlaterCond} do not allow one to say anything about convergence of the method.
 Moreover, even if $\tau_{\max} = + \infty$, i.e. the norm of $t_n$ can increase unboundedly, there is no guarantee that limit points of the sequence $\{ x_n \}$ are feasible for the original problem.

-To avoid such pathological cases, one usually either adopts an `a priori approach' and supposes that a suitable constraint qualification holds true at all infeasible points (this approach was widely used, e.g. for convergence analysis of exact penalty methods in \cite{Polak}) or adopts an `a posteriori approach' and supposes that a sequence generated by the method converges to a point, at which an appropriate constraint qualification holds true (such approach was used, e.g. for an analysis of trust region methods in \cite{ConnGouldToint}).
-For the sake of completeness, we present two convergence theorems for Algorithm~\ref{alg:CCP_penalty}, one of which is based on the a priori approach, while the other one is based on the a posteriori one and was hinted at in Remark~\ref{rmrk:ConvergenceViaExactPenalization}.
-Both these theorems ensure the convergence of Algorithm~\ref{alg:CCP_penalty} to a feasible and critical point, provided $\tau_{\max}$ is sufficiently large.
+To avoid such pathological cases, one usually either adopts an `a priori approach' and supposes that a suitable regularity assumption on constraints (``constraint qualification'') holds true at all infeasible points (this approach was widely used, e.g. for convergence analysis of exact penalty methods in \cite{Polak}) or adopts an `a posteriori approach' and supposes that a sequence generated by the method converges to a point, at which an appropriate constraint qualification holds true (such approach was used, e.g. for an analysis of trust region methods in \cite{ConnGouldToint}).
+For the sake of completeness, we present two convergence theorems for Algorithmic Pattern~\ref{alg:CCP_penalty}, one of which is based on the a priori approach, while the other one is based on the a posteriori one and was hinted at in Remark~\ref{rmrk:ConvergenceViaExactPenalization}.
+Both these theorems ensure the convergence of Algorithmic Pattern~\ref{alg:CCP_penalty} to a feasible and critical point, provided $\tau_{\max}$ is sufficiently large.

 We start with the a priori approach.
 To this end we need to introduce the following extension of the definition of critical point to the case of infeasible points.